abhisek/RandomCode/Web/JsObFoo/README.md

 # Javascript Obfuscation Tool

-The idea for developing this tool came during [@prasannain](http://www.twitter.com/prasannain) session on Javascript obfuscation during [JSFoo Hacknight](https://hacknight.in/jsfoo/offense-and-defense-security-in-javascript) on Javascript security co-ornigzed by [HasGeek](https://hasgeek.com/) and [Null](http://null.co.in/).
+The idea for developing this tool came during [@prasannain](http://www.twitter.com/prasannain) session on Javascript obfuscation during [JSFoo Hacknight](https://hacknight.in/jsfoo/offense-and-defense-security-in-javascript) on Javascript security co-organized by [HasGeek](https://hasgeek.com/) and [Null](http://null.co.in/).

 This is a Proof of Concept implementation of some of the techniques discussed as a part of Javascript obfuscation session at the Hacknight, particularly: